vnctkevin/os212/links.md

-This is Kevin ([@vnctkevin](https://github.com/vnctkevin/))'s OS212 Link Page All contents is a result of so many years, months, weeks, days, hours, and minutes of GSGSCICI* _*Google Sana, Google Sini, Coba Ini, Coba Itu_
+This is Kevin ([@vnctkevin](https://github.com/vnctkevin/))'s OS212 Link Page All contents is a result of so many years, months, weeks, days, hours, and minutes of GSGSCICI*<br>
+_*Google Sana, Google Sini, Coba Ini, Coba Itu_

 ## Week 01 (5/09/21 - 12/09/21)